ThatRedKite/thatkitebot/README.md

 ```

 ## 2.2 Building the image
 This will tell docker to grab all of the necessary dependencies and build the image, then run it.
 This step may take a while.
 Once it is completed, hit `ctrl+c` and you will be ready for the next step.
+This *will* cancel the operation, so you need to make sure it has terminated correctly.
+You'll know it's ready by it telling you the bot failed to launch due to a token error.
 ```sh
 cd thatkitebot
 sudo docker compose up --build